primaryodors/primarydock/SCRIPTING.md

 ```

-The following "magic variables" are supplied upon loading a protein:
+Some "magic variables" are supplied upon loading a protein.
+The strand ID is included in the variable name; for the below list, the strand is A:

-- `$PDB` the path and name of the source PDB file.
+- `$PDBA` the path and name of the source PDB file.
-- `$PROTEIN` the name of the protein, derived from a `REMARK 6` record if present.
+- `$PROTEINA` the name of the protein, derived from a `REMARK 6` record if present.
-- `%SEQLEN` the length of the protein sequence.
+- `%SEQLENA` the length of the protein sequence.
-- `$SEQUENCE` the sequence of the protein in standard one-letter amino acid code.
+- `$SEQUENCEA` the sequence of the protein in standard one-letter amino acid code.
-- Region start and end residue numbers from any `REMARK 650 HELIX` records, e.g. `%TMR3.s` and `%TMR3.e` for the start and end resnos of TMR3.
+- Region start and end residue numbers from any `REMARK 650 HELIX` records, e.g. `%A.TMR3.s` and `%A.TMR3.e` for the start and end resnos of TMR3.
-- Ballesteros-Weinstein n.50 numbers e.g. `%1.50`, `%2.50` etc., from `REMARK 800 SITE BW` records of the PDB if present.
+- Ballesteros-Weinstein n.50 numbers e.g. `%A.1.50`, `%A.2.50` etc., from `REMARK 800 SITE BW` records of the PDB if present.

 The following commands are supported: